Gianluigi Sueva

-Gianluigi Sueva (born 1 January 2001) is a professional footballer who plays as a forward for Italian Serie D club Acireale.
-Born in Italy, he plays for the Dominican Republic national team.
+Gianluigi Sueva (born 1 January 2001) is a professional footballer who plays as a winger for Serie D club ASD Sambiase 2023.
+Born in Italy, he represented for the Dominican Republic national team.

 Club career

 He was raised in Cosenza youth teams and began receiving call-ups to the senior squad in 2017.

 He made his Serie B debut for Cosenza on 3 October 2020 in a game against SPAL.
 He substituted Angelo Corsi in the 71st minute.

 On 27 January 2022, he was loaned to Potenza.
 On 1 August 2022, Sueva moved on loan to Olbia.

 On 23 August 2023, Sueva moved to Lucchese on a permanent basis.

 International career

 On 23 February 2021, Sueva was named to the Dominican Republic national under-23 football team preliminary squad for the 2020 CONCACAF Men's Olympic Qualifying Championship.
 However, he did not make the final squad as he was instead called up by the Dominican Republic at senior level for two 2022 FIFA World Cup qualification – CONCACAF first round matches against Dominica and Anguilla on 24 and 27 March 2021, respectively.